-When you apply on-line or talk to an admissions counselor, her or she will answer your questions about the program of your choice and assist you with the application process.
+When you apply on-line or talk to an admissions counselor, he or she will answer your questions about the program of your choice and assist you with the application process.
 International applicants will comply with the same requirements as US applicants with a few additional elements.
 Here are some unique aspects about the international admissions process.
-Specific information about the various elements is accessible using the menu to the right.
+Specific information about the various elements is accessible using the menu to the left.

 1. International Credential Evaluation

 Unless your academic transcripts come from a U.S. school, you will likely be asked to send for a course-by-course credential evaluation from an accredited evaluation service.
 A list of acceptable agencies can be found on the website at www.naces.org or at http://www.aacrao.org.

 Students are encouraged to be proactive and arrange for the credential evaluation report to be sent to the Eastern admissions office as soon as you begin the application process.